goetas/twital/doc/en/source/api.rst

    :language: php

-To enable our extension, we have to add it to Twital's instance by using the ``addExtension()`` method:
+To enable an extension, we have to add it to Twital's instance by using the ``addExtension()`` method:

 .. code-block:: php